 How to get help.

-To begin the advocacy process, use the button below to submit an advocacy request or call (303) 232-1338 to leave a message for your advocate.
+To begin the advocacy process, use the link below to submit an advocacy request or call (303) 232-1338 to leave a message for your advocate.
 Requests are typically addressed within three (3) business days.

 During the initial contact which can be either a phone or e-mail exchange, our advocate will ask questions to get a full picture of your current needs.
 Once your immediate concerns have been addressed, the advocacy process ends.
 Should you need further assistance in the future, simply contact your advocate again.